SamuraiOndo/AnohanaMes/README.md

 # AnohanaMes
-extracts (and hopefully repacks) the MES files from the game "Ano Hi Mita Hana no Namae o Bokutachi wa Mada Shiranai."
+just a 010 editor binary template for the MES files for the game "Ano Hi Mita Hana no Namae o Bokutachi wa Mada Shiranai."